 Cuts have been particularly severe among experienced reporters with specialties like health care.
-This is happening at a time when the need for cogent reporting and analysis on health care issues has never been greater, with the aging of the baby boomers, the critical condition of our health care system, and the inability of politicians to agree on policy solutions.
+This is happening at a time when the need for cogent reporting and analysis of health care issues has never been greater because of the aging of baby boomers, the critical condition of our health care system, and the inability of politicians to agree on policy solutions.

 In keeping with the foundation's commitment to supporting unbiased, dispassionate, accurate news and information on California's health care system, the center operates as an independent news organization with no agenda but journalistic excellence.
 The center creates partnerships with traditional and emerging media of all types across California to report on the most vexing health care issues facing the state: quality, access, and cost.